 As tenacious as Stewart is in the cockpit of a racecar, he’s proven equally adept at providing cars and equipment for racing’s future stars – a way to give back to the grassroots racing series that helped him become a motorsports icon.

 In November 2000, Stewart formed Tony Stewart Racing (TSR).
-And what began as a single World of Outlaws (WoO) Sprint Car Series team is now a powerful five-team entry with strong footholds in the WoO and USAC.
-Operating out of state-of-the-art 25,000-square foot facility in Brownsburg, Ind., TSR fields two USAC teams, two WoO teams and a winged sprint car for Stewart to pilot when his schedule allows.
+And what began as a single World of Outlaws (WoO) Sprint Car Series team is now a powerful three-team entry.
+Operating out of state-of-the-art 25,000-square foot facility in Brownsburg, Ind., TSR fields one WoO team, a part time team for Steve Kinser and a winged sprint car for Stewart to pilot when his schedule allows.

-In WoO, TSR fields the No. 15 STP / Armor All sprint car for five-time champion Donny Schatz and the No. 11 Bad Boy Buggies / J.D.
-Byrider sprint car for twenty-time series champion Steve Kinser.
+In WoO, TSR fields the No. 15 Bad Boy Buggies / Chevrolet sprint car for six-time champion Donny Schatz.